 We require all students who enter the tournament to do so as an official school competition with the permission of the school they attend and supervised by the school's debate coach.
 All debaters must compete under their school's name.

 In Policy, we will consider hybrids on a case by case basis with the approval of the principals of both schools involved.
 Mavericks will not be allowed to enter.
-If a team has a debater who needs to cease competing mid-tournament, the decision to allow the partner to continue will be at the discretion of the tournament director.
-Under no circumstances may mavericks clear to elimination rounds in policy debate.
+If a team has a debater who needs to miss a round or cease competing mid-tournament, the decision to allow the partner to continue will be at the discretion of the tournament director.
+Both debaters must be present for all elimination rounds.